karabC/karabC/README.md

 I'm a full stack Data Scientist and Decision Scientist.
-Every real-life challenge is with its characteristic and different solutions are just set of trade-off.
+Every real-life challenge is with its characteristic and different solutions are with their own trade-off.
 And I enjoy discovering effective ways of solving each of them!

 -  I've recently relocated from 🌏Hong Kong  🛫to  🌎Vancouver, Canada!